JuubiSnake/mars-rover/README.md

 ## Instruction Format

+The following outlines the format of the instructions that are fed into the simulator.

+### Input

 The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0,0.

 The rest of the input is information pertaining to the rovers that have been deployed.
 Each rover has two lines of input.